extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 - don't want until the end to test queries
 - test queries after each join or filter
 - evaluate the results
-- start small and evaluate s
+- start small and evaluate step-by-step when troubleshooting queries

+#### Format and comment

+- use the correct formatting